anniegiang/izone-private-mail-archive/README.md

 #### Release logs

 4/10/2021
-- You can now view all you mails in `index.html`.
+- You can now view all you mails in `index.html` after mails are fetched and saved.
 If you have ran the script before, please delete all your mails in your output folder, and re-reun `npm run start`.

 4/8/2021
 - Removed mail subject from the file name of mails.
 Please delete all your mails in your output folder, and re-run `npm run start`